corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 ## **Summary**

-In this quickstart, you learned how to bring the power of graph analytics into Snowflake using Neo4j Graph Analytics.
+In this quickstart, you learned how to bring the power of graph insights into Snowflake using Neo4j Graph Analytics.
 By working with a P2P transaction dataset, you were able to:

 1. Set up the Neo4j Graph Analytics application within Snowflake.
-2. Prepared and projected your data into a graph model (users as nodes, transactions as edges).
+2. Prepare and project your data into a graph model (users as nodes, transactions as relationships).
 3. Ran Louvain community detection to identify clusters of users with high internal interaction.
 4. Applied PageRank to find the most influential users within the network.